MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ![FancyZones Quick-Swap Layouts](../images/pt-fancyzones-quickswap.gif)

 > [!TIP]
 > The settings for the zone layouts and monitors are saved in file `%LocalAppData%\Microsoft\PowerToys\FancyZones\zones-settings.json`.
-This can can be manually changed to tweak zones, and exported to share layouts across devices.
+This can be manually changed to tweak zones, and exported to share layouts across devices.

 ## Snapping a window to two or more zones